Medicaid Expansion Would Help Working South Carolinians

 There are perils in comparing summary numbers among states.
 Here, the driver of South Carolina’s especially high non-tax portion of state and local own source revenues is charges paid to public hospitals—19.9 % of South Carolina’s 2010 revenue and 41.2 % of non-tax revenue.
 That compares to a national average of 5.6 %, where the states range from 0 % in Vermont to 18.9 % in Mississippi.

 That is more a function of the mix of hospitals, demographic shifts and changing health economics than anything structural to our tax or finance systems.
 If you don’t have many public hospitals, you don’t have much Public Hospital revenue.
-If you remove Public Hospital charges from the analysis, South Carolina’s percentage of non-tax revenue drops to drops to 35.5 %, substantially below Delaware’s 44.9 %, although still seventh highest.
+If you remove Public Hospital charges from the analysis, South Carolina’s percentage of non-tax revenue drops to 35.5 %, substantially below Delaware’s 44.9 %, although still seventh highest.
 In 2000, that percentage of non-tax revenues, absent charges by Public Hospitals, was 27.7 %.

 The next largest category in the non-tax revenues for 2010 is charges by institutions of higher education (8.5 %), an increase from 5.2 % in 2000.
 Looking at state revenues, alone, higher education charges made up one in six dollars (16.0 %) of revenue in 2010, up from 8.9 % in 2000.